 ✈ Long Weekend Options from the U.S.

 The Azores – these amazing islands are a 4.5 hour direct flight from Boston.
 We cover Azores in our Sao Miguel Itinerary and Pico Itinerary.
 If you’re not near Boston, there are a number of direct flights to Lisbon.
-You don’t lose very much travel time if you do an overnight flight there because you gain hours on your way back to the U.S.
+You don’t lose very much travel time if you do an overnight flight to the islands because you gain hours on your way back to the U.S.

 ⬄ Combining Portugal With a Neighboring Country

-Spain is the obvious bet, because it’s next door but TAP airlines offers up to a 3-day stopover in Lisbon at no charge.
+Spain is the obvious bet, because it’s next door.
+TAP airlines offers up to a 3-day stopover in Lisbon at no charge.

 ⛕ If You Want Totally Off the Beaten Track